 The next shooting mode is a complement to Aperture Priority mode.
-In Shutter Priority mode, with the Mode dial at the S position as shown in Figure 3-21, you choose the shutter speed and the camera will set the corresponding aperture in order to achieve a proper exposure of the image.
+In Shutter Priority mode, with the mode dial at the S position as shown in Figure 3-25, you choose the shutter speed and the camera will set the corresponding aperture to achieve a proper exposure of the image.

-Figure 3-21.
-Mode Dial - Shutter Priority
+Figure 3-25.
+Mode Dial at Shutter Priority

-In this mode, you can set the shutter for a variety of intervals ranging from 60 full seconds to 1/2000 of a second when using the mechanical shutter.
+In this mode, you can set the shutter for a variety of intervals ranging from 60 full seconds to 1/4000 of a second when using the mechanical shutter.
 With the electronic shutter, the range is from one second to 1/16000 second.
-I will discuss the Shutter Type menu option in Chapter 4.
+(I will discuss the Shutter Type menu option in Chapter 4.)
+However, as with Aperture Priority mode, the shutter speed range places limits on the aperture setting.
+If the mechanical shutter speed is set to 1/4000 second, the camera cannot use an aperture wider than f/3.2 (lower numbers).
 (The available shutter speed settings are different for motion pictures.)
-The camera will select an aperture from its full range of f/2.8 to f/8.0, unless the lens is zoomed in.
-In that case, as discussed in connection with Aperture Priority mode, the widest aperture available is f/5.9.
+The camera will select an aperture from its full range of f/1.4 to f/11.0, unless the lens is zoomed in.
+In that case, as discussed in connection with Aperture Priority mode, the widest aperture available is f/2.8.